 - Bhandarkar, who first edited this inscription in Epigraphia Indica vol XII, is silent on this colophon as he only provids a translation but no interpretation

-- Ramachandran24 interprets it that Mahendravarman I probably introduced an eighth raga and all the svaras mentioned in all the seven sections would also apply to that eighth raga.
+- Ramachandran26 interprets it that Mahendravarman I probably introduced an eighth raga and all the svaras mentioned in all the seven sections would also apply to that eighth raga.

 - In my opinion, Widdess is right in stating that these numbers should be taken as beats.
 Connecting it to a musical instrument was only because of a label inscription reading “parivadini”.
-However, it should be noted that this label inscription is in Grantha script and located at a distance from this Tamil colophon suggesting there to be disconnected.
-Also, important is to note that eight is inscribed before seven, a rather unusual but may have a meaning.
+As this label inscription is engraved in Grantha script and is located at a distance from the Tamil colophon, there are chances that it might not be connected to the colophon.
+Inscribing number eight before number seven rouses curiorisy and may be of great importance as it is an unusual way of writing.
 This probably can only be explained when eight represents the regular term and seven refers to something restricted or not-regular.
 Widdess’ theory fits in explaining eight as regular system of beats and seven as irregular system.

 - This single label inscription in Grantha script is inscribed besides the music inscription and reads, “parivadini”

-- Minakshi (pp 248-249) provides reference from Amarkosha which mentions parivadini as a seven stringed vina.
-Buddha Charita of Ashvagosha mentions parivadini as a big vina with golden strings.
+- Minakshi29 provides reference from Amarkosha which mentions parivadini as a seven stringed vina.
+Buddhacarita of Ashvagosha mentions parivadini as a big vina with golden strings.

 - Mahalingam interprets that the music of the inscription was mainly intended to be played on the vina and is the result of the experiment that the author of the inscription conducted on yal (parivadini) and the vina.